GT-ARC/opaca-bpmn/README.md

 5. Use the container's actions to interact with the interpreter (see [the respective documentation](docs/opaca-agent.md) for details).

 **Note:** The OPACA Interpreter Agent is still work in progress and details may change.

+### User Manual

+A complete walkthrough on creating an executable process can be found in our [User Manual](./docs/user-manual.md).

 ## License